mcosovic/JuliaGrid.jl/docs/src/index.md

 ---

 ### Installation Guide
-JuliaGrid is compatible with Julia version 1.9 and later.
+JuliaGrid is compatible with Julia versions 1.10 and 1.11.
 To get started with JuliaGrid, users should first install Julia and consider using a code editor for a smoother coding experience.
 For detailed instructions, please consult the [Installation Guide](@ref InstallationGuide).

 To get the JuliaGrid package installed, execute the following Julia command:
 ```julia